swirlai/swirl-search/docs/Tutorials.md

 * ChatGPT depends on the OpenAI API key, which is provided to Swirl via the `.env` file.
 To follow this pattern, create new values in `.env` then modify `swirl_server/settings.py` to load them as Django settings, and set a reasonable default.

 * Modify the `normalize_response()` method to store the raw response.
-This is literally no more (or less) than writing the result objects out as a python list and storing that in `self.results`:
+This is literally no more (or less) than writing the result objects out as a Python list and storing that in `self.results`:
 ```
     def normalize_response(self):